YoavHarlap/Phase_retrieval_and_matrix_completion/README.md

 ---
 ## Repository Structure
+- **Random_phase_retrieval.py**: Implements Random_phase_retrieval experiments.
-- **phase_retrieval.py**: Implements phase retrieval algorithms and experiments.
+- **Crystallographic_phase_retrieval**: Implements Crystallographic_phase_retrieval experiments.
-- **matrix_completion.py**: Implements matrix completion algorithms and experiments.
+- **matrix_completion.py**: Implements matrix completion experiments.
-- **visualize_results.py**: Contains scripts to visualize and analyze results.
-- **data/**: Contains example datasets for experiments.
-- **results/**: Stores output from experiments, including metrics and plots.
+- **Introduction.py**: Implementation of the images in the introduction that demonstrate the importance of the phase.
 - **requirements.txt**: List of dependencies.

 ---

 ## Results
-Detailed numerical results and analysis are available in the **results/** folder.
-These results provide actionable insights into selecting algorithms for specific problems and conditions.
+In order to perform any of the experiments conducted during the thesis, one only needs to change the appropriate parameters in the code.

 ---